sjoerdvankreel/firefly-synth-2/static/Manual.md

 ![image](screenshot_manual_unison.png)

 Global unison is as much a global-level feature as it is a voice-level feature.<br/>
-The idea is to build up a voice "spectrum" (f.e. -25%, 0%, 25%) and apply it to a target parameter for all voices in a group.<br/>
+The idea is to build up a voice "spectrum" (f.e.
+25%, 50%, 75% with 50% being center) and apply it to a target parameter for all voices in a group.<br/>
-For example, have 3 voices and set fine pitch for each of them to -25/0/25%.<br/>
+For example, have 3 voices and set fine pitch for each of them to -25/0 (center)/25%.<br/>
 Voice spectrum can either be build up by hand (manual mode) or automatically by spread, skew and randomize parameters.<br/>

 In terms of modulation, global unison always comes last (after CLAP mod, matrix and dedicated modulators).<br/>